 Referees are as critical to soccer as players and coaches.
 In AYSO, the game can’t be played if there aren’t enough referees.
 It’s most common for a volunteer to begin their AYSO referee career by refereeing their own child’s game.
 However, as they learn the rules, develop their own techniques for managing players, coaches and fans, and gain an appreciation for how important the role of the referee is to a fun, fair and safe soccer experience, they often find it very rewarding to expand their knowledge and experience through AYSO’s advanced training and certification process.
 AYSO’s referee training is considered some of the best in the U.S. and includes both in-person courses in your community and online opportunities.
 Soccer knowledge is a plus, but is certainly not required.
 The AYSO referee training will give you all you need to know to have a terrific experience on the field.

 If you are a registered volunteer in Region 92 and a certified AYSO referee you can signup for referee matches.
 Region 92 uses a MySignup page to request games during the regular season.
-The match schedules are usually posted about a week before the games at: www.mysignup.com/ayso92refs
+The schedules for U10-U12_U14 matches are usually posted about a week before the games at: www.mysignup.com/ayso92refs

 Volunteer as a Referee